 However, new research spells out numerous ways in which these two groups can be compared — and offers promise that techniques used in space could be used to help people undergoing cancer therapy.

-The scientific study was published today in the scientific journal Cell.
+The scientific study was

 “It’s very interesting research,” Naduparambil Jacob, PhD, a cancer researcher with The Ohio State University Comprehensive Cancer Center, told Healthline.
 “The overall data concept is solid, even if there are still unknowns.”